bitextor/bitextor/docs/CONFIG.md

 bicleanerCorpusTrainingPrefix: ['/home/user/RF.en-fr']
 ```

-* `initCorpusTrainingPrefix`: prefix to parallel corpus (see section *Variables for document alignment using bilingual lexica*) that will be used to train statistical dictionaries which are part of the Bicleaner model.
-This option affects and is affected by `dic` config option, which in case that provided `dic` does not exist, a new one will be generated; in case that provided `dic` does exist, should not be replaced (it does might!) but a new one would be generated and stored in "`dic`.generated".
-If `sentenceAligner: hunalign` is being used and this situation happens, the provided and existant `dic` will be used in the main pipeline while the new dictionary will only be used in order to train the Bicleaner model
+* `initCorpusTrainingPrefix`: prefix to parallel corpus (see [Variables for bilingual lexica](#using-bilingual-lexica)) that will be used to train statistical dictionaries which are part of the Bicleaner model
+  > if `dic` is provided and does not exist, it will be generated;
+  >
+  > if `dic` is provided and eixts, it should not be replaced, and '`dic`.generated' will be created;
+  >
+  > if `hunalign` is used, the provided `dic` will be prioritised instead of the generated one

 * `bicleanerCorpusTrainingPrefix`: prefix to the parallel corpus that will be used to train the regressor that obtains the confidence score in Bicleaner

 It is important to provide different parallel corpora for these two options as this helps Bicleaner when dealing with unknown words (that do not appear in the statistical dictionaries) during scoring.

 ## Post-processing

-Some other options can be configured to specify the output format of our corpus:
+Some other options can be configured to specify the output format of the parallel corpus:

 ```yaml
 bifixer: true